Github Actions

 Multiple files

 You can also create individual configuration files for goals and signals.
-Create avalued
+Create avalued, .valued, config/valued, or .config/valued directory, and add one goals.toml and one signals.toml file.

 Example